Azure/bicep-reps/active/0022-artifact-aliases-and-redirects.md

 - Existing fully qualified `br:` references continue to resolve unchanged.
 - Existing `br/<alias>:` references continue to use `moduleAliases.br` configuration.
 - Existing `ts/<alias>:` references continue to use `moduleAliases.ts` configuration.
+- Existing `moduleAliasesMock.br` entries continue to mock `br/<alias>:` module references with their current path and diagnostic behavior.
 - `artifacts.aliases` entries are never used to resolve `br/<alias>:` or `ts/<alias>:` references.
-- Existing `moduleAliases` configuration remains supported.
+- Existing `moduleAliases` and `moduleAliasesMock` configuration remains supported.
 - Old and new reference forms can coexist in the same project.
 - Adopting a Bicep version that supports this proposal does not require source or configuration migration.
 - This proposal does not deprecate `br` references or `moduleAliases` and does not emit migration or deprecation warnings for either form.